Hieronymus Bosch: Life

-'s-Hertogenbosch was a flourishing city in 15th-century Brabant, in the south of the present-day Netherlands, at the time part of the Burgundian Netherlands, and during its lifetime passing through marriage to the Habsburgs.
-In 1463, four thousand houses in the town were destroyed by a catastrophic fire, which the then (approximately) thirteen-year-old Bosch presumably witnessed.
+'s-Hertogenbosch was a flourishing city in 15th-century Brabant, in the south of the present-day Netherlands, which at the time was part of the Burgundian Netherlands.
+It was originally under the control of the Duchy of Brabant before being passed through marriage to the Habsburgs.
+In 1463, 4,000 houses in the town were destroyed by a catastrophic fire, which the (approximately) thirteen-year-old Bosch presumably witnessed.
 He became a popular painter in his lifetime and often received commissions from abroad.
-In 1486/7 he joined the highly respected Brotherhood of Our Lady, a devotional confraternity of some forty influential citizens of 's-Hertogenbosch, and seven thousand 'outer-members' from around Europe.
+In 1486/7, he joined the highly respected Brotherhood of Our Lady, a devotional confraternity of some 40 influential citizens of 's-Hertogenbosch, and 7,000 "outer-members" from around Europe.

-Sometime between 1479 and 1481, Bosch married Aleyt Goyaerts van den Meerveen, who was a few years his senior.
-The couple moved to the nearby town of Oirschot, where Aleyt Goyaerts van den Meerveen had inherited a house and land from her wealthy family.
+Sometime between 1479 and 1481, Bosch married Aleid Goyaerts van den Meervenne, who was a few years his senior.
+The couple moved to the nearby town of Oirschot, where Aleid Goyaerts van den Meervenne had inherited a house and land from her wealthy family.
 An entry in the accounts of the Brotherhood of Our Lady records Bosch's death in 1516.
-A funeral mass served in his memory was held in the church of Saint John on 9 August of that year.
+A memorial funeral mass was held in the church of Saint John on 9 August of that year.